Home » Plastic Surgery Procedures » Breast Implant Illness

 Breast Implant Illness Research and Resources

 The lack of objective lab evidence for BII has contributed to some skepticism around this condition; however, the stories of women who claim to be suffering from BII are very compelling.
 While a causative relationship has not been established, researchers at The University of Texas MD Anderson Cancer Center have found that silicone implants are associated with some rare diseases, autoimmune disorders, and other conditions.
-The study underscores the need for more research in this area.
+Their studies underscore the need for more research in this area.

 If you are interested in learning more about BII, you may also find these additional articles and resources helpful: